tru-ID/tru-sdk-web/README.md

 In case the device IP is not from a mobile network it will throw an error with the message `tru.ID:sdk-web Not a mobile IP`, in this case the user might be using the wifi with a broadband connection.

-If you want to ignore this check you can pass `{ force: true }` in the `config` and proceed regardless.
+If you want to ignore this check you can pass `{ checkDeviceCoverage: false }` in the `config` and proceed regardless.

 ## Installation